Treme-cmd/TUGH/README.md

 ## Info

-- TUGH has been a passon project of mine for awhile now!
+- TUGH has been a passion project of mine for a while now!
-- I created this website because I hate the school systems attempt to restrict fun at school.
+- I created this website because I dislike the school system's attempt to restrict fun at school.
-- Right now TUGH is in its early stages of development, so there will be many updates in the future
+- Currently, TUGH is in its early stages of development, so expect many updates in the future.

-## Planned updates
+## Planned Updates

-- More games are planned to be added in the future (You can request games [here](https://forms.gle/3d3rVWRYnjhApAUf6))
+- More games are planned to be added in the future.
+You can request games [here](https://forms.gle/3d3rVWRYnjhApAUf6).

 ## Credits

-- Treme-cmd - Lead coder
+- **Treme-cmd** - Lead coder

-## Want to contribute?
+## Want to Contribute?

-- If you want to help aid me in my journey to the ultimate unblocked game website here's how you do it.
+If you want to help aid me in my journey to the ultimate unblocked game website, here's how you can do it:

 1. Fork the repository.
 2. Make your changes.
 3. Submit a pull request.